NathanUllman/Sema/README.md

 2. If using a new account, Update the S3 bucket name TODO
 3. If new account, do `cdk bootstrap` in the cdk folder
 4. Build the website/semaphore react app using `npm run build`
+5. Build the backend packages using `npm run build`
-5. Deploy by running `cdk deploy` in the cdk folder, you can now view the cloudfront url (e.g. https://d29kj88f4q5wq4.cloudfront.net/)
+6. Deploy by running `cdk deploy` in the cdk folder, you can now view the cloudfront url (e.g. https://d29kj88f4q5wq4.cloudfront.net/)

 ## Helpful commands